kehantan/labbook/docs/assays/mtt.rst

         Total cells needed = 10 concentrations * 5 wells/concentration * 5,000 cells/well = 250,000 cells (25*10^4 cells)

-You will notice that even we wanted to test 8 different concentration, but the formula above state :code:`10 concentrations`.
+Take note that even we wanted to test 8 different concentration, but the formula above state :code:`10 concentrations`.
 This is due to the inevitable deviations or minute errors during pipetting and handling of liquids.
 If we prepare just enough cell suspension for the exact number of concentrations we want, we might end up not having enough cells for the last few wells, so prepare a little extra amount for some headroom.
 Usually adding 3 to 5 concentrations extra into the calculation is sufficient.

 *Amount of media needed*

 Now we need to calculate how much media we need.
+We would need 100 uL of media in each well.
 The concept is similar to above section

-We need 100 uL of complete DMEM in each well

     .. code-block::